taskiq-python/taskiq/docs/available-components/brokers.md

 but all tasks are executed locally in the current thread.
 By default it uses `InMemoryResultBackend` but this can be overridden.

+`startup()` and `shutdown()` run both the client and worker event phases because the broker performs both roles in one process.
+They also own middleware and result backend lifecycle.
+Shutdown waits for local background executions before closing those resources and the synchronous task executor.

 ## ZeroMQBroker

 This broker uses [ZMQ](https://zeromq.org/) to communicate between worker and client processes.